elaysason/SVM-Kernels-Comparison-MNIST/README.md

 The various classifiers try to learn the the different characteristics unique to each digit, thus matching the digits in the test set to the digit that best suits it.

 ### Background
+SVM is a suprvised learning model that is used for classifiction and regression analsis.
+In order to so it creates a hyperlane or multipule ones and classifiction is detrimned by being below or above the hyperlane and can be using kerenels in order to change the hyperlane created.